-Students who have previously received V.A. educational benefits at another school must complete V.A.
-Form 1995 (Change of Place of Training) and submit it to the Veteran Services Technician in the Student Records Office.
-The DD-214 and transcripts from colleges or universities where the student has completed previous training must accompany the application.
+Students who have previously received VA educational benefits at another school must complete VA form 1995 (Change of Place of Training) and submit it to the Veteran Services Technician in the Student Records Office.
+The DD-214 member 4 copy (military discharge papers), transcripts from colleges or universities where the student has completed previous training, and all military transcripts must accompany the application.

-Previously Enrolled Veterans
+WCC Previously Enrolled Veterans